 Why should my security team care about vishing?

 Since there is no technology that can save employees from vishers or stop an attack completely, the only way to defend against vishing attacks is through education.
-It is important to properly educate employees how to act before, during and after a vishing attacks.
-Awareness programs that employ automated phone systems to conduct vishing training are not adequately preparing employees to combat real world attackers.
-It’s easy to hang up on an automated system; but do your employees have the training necessary to resist a friendly real person?
-Real vishing attacks are executed by real callers, therefore assessment and training should, as well.
+It is important to properly educate employees on how to act before, during, and after a vishing attack.
+Awareness programs that employ automated phone systems to conduct vishing training are not adequately preparing employees to combat real-world attackers.
+It’s easy to hang up on an automated system, but do your employees have the training necessary to resist a friendly, real person?
+Real vishing attacks are executed by real callers, therefore assessment and training should be as well.

 Securing your organization against vishing attacks with VaaS